 The Admissions Process

 - All group tours begin at 9:00 a.m. and last approximately an hour and a half.
 Private tours may be scheduled by appointment.

-- WISC-IV or Woodcock Johnson
+- Cognitive testing (WISC-IV or Woodcock Johnson)

 - Professional recommendations for classroom accommodations

 - Speech & Language and / or Occupational & Physical Therapy Evaluation, if administered